zeh/usfxr/README.md

 Installation
 ------------

 Download the latest "usfxr" zip file from the "/build" folder of the GitHub repository and extract the contents of this file into the "Scripts" (or equivalent) folder of your Unity project.
+Alternatively, you can also download and install usfxr [from the asset store](https://www.assetstore.unity3d.com/en/#!/content/18619).

 After doing that, you should have the usfxr interface available inside Unity, as well as being able to instantiate and play SfxrSyth objects inside your project.

 Usage